ridewithoutstomach/KVRouite/README.md

   executable.
 Nothing is wrong while it runs - just wait for the window.
 - On **Linux**, make sure the GStreamer packages listed above are installed. `ffmpeg` is optional and only needed for the Copy-Mode.
 - On **macOS**, nothing has to be installed system-wide - `requirements.txt` brings GStreamer along, same as on Windows.
-- On **macOS**, the ready-made bundle will not open by double-click the first time.
-That is Gatekeeper, not a fault - see the macOS section.
+- On **macOS**, there is no ready-made download in 7.0 - install Python and run from source, see the macOS section.